 Quick Answer

-For natural-ingredient shampoo: Burt's Bees Baby Shampoo and Wash at $14 is tear-free, 2-in-1, and 98.7% natural-origin — appropriate for eczema-prone and sensitive skin.
-For maximum value: Johnson's Baby Shampoo at $4.78 for 28 oz is the proven no-tears classic with the best per-ounce price in the category.
-For hooded towels: Momcozy Coral Fleece 2-Pack at $38 provides ultra-soft, large-format hooded towels appropriate from newborn through 36 months.
+For natural-ingredient shampoo: Burt's Bees Baby Shampoo and Wash ($14) is tear-free, 2-in-1, and 98.7% natural-origin — appropriate for eczema-prone skin.
+For maximum value: Johnson's Baby Shampoo ($4.78/28 oz) is the proven no-tears classic with the best per-ounce price.
+For hooded towels: Momcozy Coral Fleece 2-Pack ($38) is ultra-soft and appropriate from newborn through 36 months.

 See Today’s Price →